calder/mafia/docs/architecture.md

  2. Effects which temporarily modify players in some way.
  3. A log of events that have occurred so far in the game.

 Actions may affect any component of the state.
-They can kill players or bring them back to life.
+They can kill a player or bring them back to life.
 They can swap players' roles or factions.
 They can temporarily make a player bulletproof, or steal their action.
 They can add events to the game log which may be read by other actions or sent to specific players.

-Mafia games alternate between resolution of two phases: night and day.
+Mafia games alternate between two phases: night and day.
 During night resolution, players' actions from the night are resolved psuedo-simultaneously following a well-defined order.
 During day resolution, players' votes are counted and a player is potentially lynched by the mob.

 ## Resolving a Night